Statement of Service for Students

 How you can help us improve the service

 We canvas your opinions through regular on campus surveys and through a special survey following graduation.
-We use this information in reporting to Council and to Board and as part of our annual planning process to improve the services that we provide and to ensure that we conform to AGCAS (Association of Graduate Careers Advisory Services) quality standards.
+We use this information in reporting to Council and to Board and as part of our annual planning process to improve the services that we provide and to ensure that we conform to institutional and AGCAS (Association of Graduate Careers Advisory Services) quality standards.

 If at any stage you are not happy with the quality of our services please contact the Director, Sean Gannon (email@example.com or telephone 8962556).
 There is also a formal complaints procedure in place.